brunaopdejesus/ctp/README.md

-# :computer: computational thinking with python
+# :computer: computational thinking with python # :computer:
 projects made in python with or without orientation